OpenIrelandNetwork/learning/Learning.md

 ## Learning Resources Project Categories
 The "Learning Resources Project" is structured into the following distinct categories, to make it an intuitive user experience for easy navigation and search.
 This design aids both newcomers to open source and experienced individuals in locating and contributing content and resources.

- - [Getting Started with Open Source](#Getting Started with Open Source) Resources focusing on developing, deploying, integrating, and applying open-source software tools and technologies
+ - [Getting Started with Open Source](#Getting-Started-with-Open-Source) Resources focusing on developing, deploying, integrating, and applying open-source software tools and technologies.
- - [Open Source Software](#Open-Source-Software) Resources focusing on developing, deploying, integrating, and applying open-source software tools and technologies
+ - [Open Source Software](#Open-Source-Software) Resources focusing on developing, deploying, integrating, and applying open-source software tools and technologies.
- - [Open Source Hardware](#Open-Source-Hardware) Resources centred around designing, developing, and utilising open-source hardware projects
+ - [Open Source Hardware](#Open-Source-Hardware) Resources centred around designing, developing, and utilising open-source hardware projects.
  - [Open Source Practices](#Open-Source-Practices) Resources that delve into the best practices, methodologies, and workflows for open-source development.
  - [InnerSource](#InnerSource) Resources dedicated to InnerSource practices, which involve applying open-source principles within an organisation's internal projects
  - [Non-EngineeringSkills](#Non-Engineering-Skills) Licensing and compliance in open-source projects.
-Understanding open-source business models and intellectual property (IP)   considerations
+Understanding open-source business models and intellectual property (IP)   considerations.
  - [Collaboration Skills](#CollaborationSkills) Effective communication and teamwork in open-source and InnerSource projects.
 Collaborative problem-solving and conflict resolution.
 Utilising collaboration tools and platforms for remote work and distributed teams.
   - [Mentors](#Mentors) People, Mentors & companies supporting Open Source.